 Most County roads are now open.
 Cinnamon Pass is now open but snow can accumulate quickly with Spring storms so be prepared to turn around if the pass looks too difficult for your vehicle.
 Always carry a small shovel in your vehicle when driving in the mountains.
-Engineer Pass will open sometime in June.
+Engineer Pass is now open.

 There have recently been three cases of vehicles stuck in the mud at the top of Wager Gulch road past Carson.
 Please note that what may appear as a small mud puddle can be a very deep hole at high altitudes.
 Do not assume that your four wheel drive vehicle can go through whatever you encounter.
 The tow truck bill from up there can be very large.